Information & ServicesLibrary

 Features a U-shaped table bookended by a large screen supporting laptop connections.
 This room is designed for collaboration using a shared computer.

 Network Name: MCGUEST

-Multiple PCs providing Internet access are located next to the Circulation Desk on
+Multiple PCs providing Internet access are located throughout the first floor of the

 COPYING & SCANNING